eurekaclinical/i2b2-export/i2b2-export-service/README.md

 ### Database schema creation
 A [Liquibase](http://www.liquibase.org) changelog is provided in `src/main/resources/dbmigration/` for creating the schema and objects.
 Liquibase 3.3 or greater is required.
 A suitable copy of Liquibase is provided in the `i2b2-export-package` module.
 Perform the following steps:
+1) Create a schema for i2b2-export-service in your database.
-1) Get a JDBC driver for your database and put it the liquibase lib directory.
+2) Get a JDBC driver for your database and put it the liquibase lib directory.
-2) Run the following:
+3) Run the following:
 ```
 java -jar liquibase.jar \
       --driver=JDBC_DRIVER_CLASS_NAME \